Weak null singularity for the Einstein-Euler system: Introduction

 \subsubsection{Vacuum Problem}

 We first recall the construction of weak null singularity in the vacuum case by Luk \cite{luk2017weak}.
 The main ingredients of the proof in \cite{luk2017weak} are energy estimates for renormalized curvature components and weighted $L^2$ estimates.
-Denoting by $\Gamma$ a general Ricci coefficient and $\Psi$ a general curvature component with respect to a null frame adapted to the double null foliation, the standard approach to obtain a priori bounds couples the $L^2$ energy estimates for the curvature components
+Denoting by $\Gamma$ a general Ricci coefficient and $\Psi$ a general perpendicular curvature component with respect to a null frame adapted to the double null foliation.
+According to the estimates that they satisfy, we decompose $\Psi$ into $\Psi_H\in\{\rho,\sigma,\alpha,\b\},\Psi_{\Hb}\in\{\rho,\sigma,\ab,\bb\}$.
+Then the standard approach to obtain a priori bounds couples the $L^2$ energy estimates for the curvature components

 and the estimates for the Ricci coefficients from transport equations

 However, in the setting of weak null singularities in the $u$ direction, some of the Ricci coefficients and curvature components are singular.
 For the Ricci coefficients, we group them into three groups, namely $\psi$, $\psi_H$, $\psi_{\underline{H}}$, according to the estimates that they obey.
 In particular, $\psi_{\underline{H}} \in \{ \hat{\underline{\chi}}, \mathrm{tr}\underline{\chi}, \underline{\omega}\}$ are singular components, which behaves like $f(u)^{-2}$ as $u \to u_*$, where $f$ is a weight function such that $f(u)^{-2}$ blows up in $L^2_u$ but still lies in $L^1_u$, while $\psi_H$ and $\psi$ are regular components which are bounded.
 In terms of the curvature components, $\rho,\sigma,\underline{\beta}$ also behaves like $f(u)^{-2}$, while $\underline{\alpha}$ is even worse.
 In particular, $(\rho,\sigma,\underline{\beta},\underline{\alpha})$ not being in $L^2$ does not allow the estimates \eqref{Eq1.3} to be proven.